-- A researcher may participate as Principal Investigator19 in only one main frontier research grant at any one time20; - A researcher participating as Principal Investigator in one of the main frontier research grants may not submit another proposal for a main ERC grant, unless the existing project ends no more than two years after the call deadline21 (i.e. before 8 November 2024 for Synergy applications); - A Principal Investigator who is a serving Panel Member for a 2023 ERC call may not apply to a 2023 ERC call for the same type of grant. - If a Principal Investigator applies to more than one main ERC frontier research grant call published under the same Work Programme 2023 (calls labelled with '2023'), only the first eligible proposal will be evaluated.
+- A researcher may participate as Principal Investigator22 in only one main frontier research grant at any one time23; - A researcher participating as Principal Investigator in one of the main frontier research grants may not submit another proposal for a main ERC grant, unless the existing project ends no more than two years after the call deadline24 (i.e. before 6 November 2026 for Synergy applications); - A researcher who is a serving Panel Member for a 2025 ERC call or who served as a Panel Member for a 2023 ERC call may not apply to a 2025 ERC call for the same type of grant (i.e. panel members who served in the SyG 2023 call cannot apply to the SyG 2025 call; while those who served in SyG 2024 can apply to the SyG 2025 call)25; - If a researcher applies to more than one main ERC frontier research grant call published under Work Programme 2025 (calls labelled with '2025'), only the first eligible proposal will be evaluated; - A researcher, whose proposal has been selected for funding and who is preparing a grant agreement under a 2023 or 2024 ERC call, may not apply for a Starting, Consolidator, Advanced or Synergy Grant under a 2025 ERC call.